aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/coordinatecollection/linetocol/_index.md

 ---
 title: LineToCol
 second_title: Aspose.Diagram for .NET API Reference
-description: Contains x- and y-coordinates of the ending vertex of a straight line segment.
+description: Contains x and ycoordinates of the ending vertex of a straight line segment.
 These coordinates are contained in the X and Y elements respectively.
 type: docs
 weight: 60
 url: /net/aspose.diagram/coordinatecollection/linetocol/